Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-To introduce the problem, go through what consecutive means, getting suggestions from the pupils for the starting number.
-It is good to let the pupils select the three operations and to take four or five examples, but not to discuss how many possibilities there are at this stage.
+To introduce the problem, discuss what consecutive means, and invite pupils to suggest a starting number.
+Let them select the three operations and take four or five examples, but don't discuss how many possibilities there are at this stage.
 Give children time to find other possibilities and encourage them to explain how they know they have them all.

-Most children find some connections between the eight answers that they find.
-The first finding is usually that all the answers are even.
-The fact that $0$, $-2$, and $-4$ appear with every group of four consecutive numbers suggests the question "why?" leading to interesting discussions about the occurrence of negative numbers.
+Most children find some connections between the eight answers that they find in each case.
+This could be that all the answers are even or the fact that some results appear with every group of four consecutive numbers.
+Encourage pupils to explain why in each case.

-Do you think you've found all the possibilities?
+How do you know you've found all the possibilities?

 Tell me about your answers.